-Therefore, they will apply any extra amount you send in towards offsetting when your next payment will be due.
-You will more than likely have to call the servicer directly and make sure they apply the payment you send in where you want it.
-Tell them it is to be applied to principal reduction.
+Therefore, they will apply any extra amount you send in towards offsetting when your next monthly payment will be due.
+You will more than likely have to call the servicer directly and make sure they apply for the payment you send in where you want it.
+Call your loan servicer and tell them it is to be applied to principal reduction.

-2. When sending in additional payments, direct the servicer to apply the additional principal to either the loan with the highest interest rate or the loan with the smallest loan balance (just pick one).
+When sending in additional monthly automatic payments, direct the servicer to apply the additional principal to either the loan with the higher interest rate or the loan with the smallest loan balance (just pick one).

-By paying down the loan with the highest interest rate, you’re automatically charged less in interest because of the above equation.
+By paying down the loan with the higher interest rate, you’re automatically charged less in interest because of the above equation.
 Keep reading to find out why you’d choose the smallest balance.

 HACK #2: Refinance and pay less for the same amount of debt